 Cooper is confident in SwipeSense’s ability to facilitate a safer more efficient environment without adding inconsequential alerts.

-Iseri and his co-founder, Yuri Malina, launched SwipeSense in 2011 to focus on eliminating preventable deaths caused by poor hand hygiene amongst healthcare workers.
+SwipeSense was launched in 2011 to focus on eliminating preventable deaths caused by poor hand hygiene amongst healthcare workers.
 The platform’s evolution into Asset Tracking has proven dramatic results, reducing costs and time associated with lost and underutilized equipment.
 SwipeSense is now installed in more than 20 health systems nationwide and expects its footprint to more than double in 2019.

 “We run a 24/7 hospital.
 I need insight into the hand hygiene barriers that our staff experience at any given time,” says Dr. Michael A. Kirchhoff, Patient Safety Officer at Cooper University Health Care.
 “When it comes down to it, impeccable hand hygiene is one of the most important barriers to helping keep our patients and staff safe.”